wombleton/gitlaw-nz/acts/P/Protected Objects Act 1975.md

     *   (b) the object was exported during the lifetime of the person who created it or within a period of fifty years following the death of that person.

-    (2) Notwithstanding the provisions of sub-paragraph (b) of the preceding paragraph, the provisions of this Chapter shall apply where a cultural object was made by a member or members of a tribal or indigenous community for traditional or ritual use by that community and the object will be returned to that community.
+*   (2) Notwithstanding the provisions of sub-paragraph (b) of the preceding paragraph, the provisions of this Chapter shall apply where a cultural object was made by a member or members of a tribal or indigenous community for traditional or ritual use by that community and the object will be returned to that community.

 ## Chapter IV
 General provisions

 ### Article 8

-#####

-*   (1) A claim under [Chapter II][127] and a request under [Chapter III][128] may be brought before the courts or other competent authorities of the Contracting State where the cultural object is located, in addition to the courts or other competent authorities otherwise having jurisdiction under the rules in force in Contracting States.
+*   (1) A claim under Chapter II and a request under Chapter III may be brought before the courts or other competent authorities of the Contracting State where the cultural object is located, in addition to the courts or other competent authorities otherwise having jurisdiction under the rules in force in Contracting States.

-    (2) The parties may agree to submit the dispute to any court or other competent authority or to arbitration.
+*   (2) The parties may agree to submit the dispute to any court or other competent authority or to arbitration.

-    (3) Resort may be had to the provisional, including protective, measures available under the law of the Contracting State where the object is located even when the claim for restitution or request for return of the object is brought before the courts or other competent authorities of another Contracting State.
+*   (3) Resort may be had to the provisional, including protective, measures available under the law of the Contracting State where the object is located even when the claim for restitution or request for return of the object is brought before the courts or other competent authorities of another Contracting State.

 ### Article 9

-#####

 *   (1) Nothing in this Convention shall prevent a Contracting State from applying any rules more favourable to the restitution or the return of stolen or illegally exported cultural objects than provided for by this Convention.

-    (2) This Article shall not be interpreted as creating an obligation to recognise or enforce a decision of a court or other competent authority of another Contracting State that departs from the provisions of this Convention.
+*   (2) This Article shall not be interpreted as creating an obligation to recognise or enforce a decision of a court or other competent authority of another Contracting State that departs from the provisions of this Convention.

 ### Article 10

-#####

-*   (1) The provisions of [Chapter II][127] shall apply only in respect of a cultural object that is stolen after this Convention enters into force in respect of the State where the claim is brought, provided that:
+*   (1) The provisions of Chapter II shall apply only in respect of a cultural object that is stolen after this Convention enters into force in respect of the State where the claim is brought, provided that:

     *   (a) the object was stolen from the territory of a Contracting State after the entry into force of this Convention for that State; or

     *   (b) the object is located in a Contracting State after the entry into force of the Convention for that State.

-    (2) The provisions of [Chapter III][128] shall apply only in respect of a cultural object that is illegally exported after this Convention enters into force for the requesting State as well as the State where the request is brought.
+*   (2) The provisions of Chapter III shall apply only in respect of a cultural object that is illegally exported after this Convention enters into force for the requesting State as well as the State where the request is brought.

-    (3) This Convention does not in any way legitimise any illegal transaction of whatever which has taken place before the entry into force of this Convention or which is excluded under paragraphs (1) or (2) of this Article, nor limit any right of a State or other person to make a claim under remedies available outside the framework of this Convention for the restitution or return of a cultural object stolen or illegally exported before the entry into force of this Convention.
+*   (3) This Convention does not in any way legitimise any illegal transaction of whatever which has taken place before the entry into force of this Convention or which is excluded under paragraphs (1) or (2) of this Article, nor limit any right of a State or other person to make a claim under remedies available outside the framework of this Convention for the restitution or return of a cultural object stolen or illegally exported before the entry into force of this Convention.

 ## Chapter V
 Final provisions

 ### Article 11

-#####

 *   (1) This Convention is open for signature at the concluding meeting of the Diplomatic Conference for the adoption of the draft Unidroit Convention on the International Return of Stolen or Illegally Exported Cultural Objects and will remain open for signature by all States at Rome until June 1996\.

-    (2) This Convention is subject to ratification, acceptance or approval by States which have signed it.
+*   (2) This Convention is subject to ratification, acceptance or approval by States which have signed it.

-    (3) This Convention is open for accession by all States which are not signatory States as from the date it is open for signature.
+*   (3) This Convention is open for accession by all States which are not signatory States as from the date it is open for signature.

-    (4) Ratification, acceptance, approval or accession is subject to the deposit of a formal instrument to that effect with the depositary.
+*   (4) Ratification, acceptance, approval or accession is subject to the deposit of a formal instrument to that effect with the depositary.

 ### Article 12

-#####

 *   (1) This Convention shall enter into force on the first day of the sixth month following the date of deposit of the fifth instrument of ratification, acceptance, approval or accession.

-    (2) For each State that ratifies, accepts, approves or accedes to this Convention after the deposit of the fifth instrument of ratification, acceptance, approval or accession, this Convention shall enter into force in respect of that State on the first day of the sixth month following the date of deposit of its instrument of ratification, acceptance, approval or accession.
+*   (2) For each State that ratifies, accepts, approves or accedes to this Convention after the deposit of the fifth instrument of ratification, acceptance, approval or accession, this Convention shall enter into force in respect of that State on the first day of the sixth month following the date of deposit of its instrument of ratification, acceptance, approval or accession.

 ### Article 13

-#####

 *   (1) This Convention does not affect any international instrument by which any Contracting State is legally bound and which contains provisions on matters governed by this Convention, unless a contrary declaration is made by the States bound by such instrument.

-    (2) Any Contracting State may enter into agreements with one or more Contracting States, with a view to improving the application of this Convention in their mutual relations.
+*   (2) Any Contracting State may enter into agreements with one or more Contracting States, with a view to improving the application of this Convention in their mutual relations.
 The States which have concluded such an agreement shall transmit a copy to the depositary.

-    (3) In their relations with each other, Contracting States which are Members of organisations of economic integration or regional bodies may declare that they will apply. the internal rules of these organisations or bodies and will not therefore apply as between these States the provisions of this Convention the scope of application of which coincides with that of those rules.
+*   (3) In their relations with each other, Contracting States which are Members of organisations of economic integration or regional bodies may declare that they will apply. the internal rules of these organisations or bodies and will not therefore apply as between these States the provisions of this Convention the scope of application of which coincides with that of those rules.

 ### Article 14

-#####

 *   (1) If a Contracting State has two or more territorial units, whether or not possessing different systems of law applicable in relation to the matters dealt with in this Convention, it may, at the time of signature or of the deposit of its instrument of ratification, acceptance, approval or accession, declare that this Convention is to extend to all its territorial units or only to one or more of them, and may substitute for its declaration another declaration at any time.

-    (2) These declarations are to be notified to the depositary and are to state expressly the territorial units to which the Convention extends.
+*   (2) These declarations are to be notified to the depositary and are to state expressly the territorial units to which the Convention extends.

-    (3) If, by virtue of a declaration under this Article, this Convention extends to one or more but not all of the territorial units of a Contracting State the reference to:
+*   (3) If, by virtue of a declaration under this Article, this Convention extends to one or more but not all of the territorial units of a Contracting State the reference to:

-    *   (a) the territory of a Contracting State in [Article 1][129] shall be construed as referring to the territory of a territorial unit of that State;
+    *   (a) the territory of a Contracting State in Article 1 shall be construed as referring to the territory of a territorial unit of that State;

     *   (b) a court or other competent authority of the Contracting State or of the State addressed shall be construed as referring to the court or other competent authority of a territorial unit of that State;

-    *   (c) the Contracting State where the cultural object is located in [Article 8 (1)][130] shall be construed as referring to the territorial unit of that State where the object is located;
+    *   (c) the Contracting State where the cultural object is located in Article 8 (1) shall be construed as referring to the territorial unit of that State where the object is located;

-    *   (d) the law of the Contracting State where the object is located in [Article 8 (3)][130] shall be construed as referring to the law of the territorial unit of that State where the object is located; and
+    *   (d) the law of the Contracting State where the object is located in Article 8 (3) shall be construed as referring to the law of the territorial unit of that State where the object is located; and

-    *   (e) a Contracting State in [Article 9][131] shall be construed as referring to a territorial unit of that State.
+    *   (e) a Contracting State in Article 9 shall be construed as referring to a territorial unit of that State.

-    (4) If a Contracting State makes no declaration under paragraph 1 of this Article, this Convention is to extend to all territorial units of that State.
+*   (4) If a Contracting State makes no declaration under paragraph 1 of this Article, this Convention is to extend to all territorial units of that State.

 ### Article 15

-#####

 *   (1) Declarations made under this Convention at the time of signature are subject to confirmation upon ratification, acceptance or approval.

-    (2) Declarations and confirmations of declarations are to be in writing and to be formally notified to the depositary.
+*   (2) Declarations and confirmations of declarations are to be in writing and to be formally notified to the depositary.

-    (3) A declaration shall take effect simultaneously with the entry into force of this Convention in respect of the State concerned.
+*   (3) A declaration shall take effect simultaneously with the entry into force of this Convention in respect of the State concerned.
 However, a declaration of which the depositary receives formal notification after such entry into force shall take effect on the first day of the sixth month following the date of its deposit with the depositary.

-    (4) Any State which makes a declaration. under this Convention may withdraw it at any time by a formal notification in writing addressed to the depositary.
+*   (4) Any State which makes a declaration. under this Convention may withdraw it at any time by a formal notification in writing addressed to the depositary.
 Such withdrawal shall take effect on the first day of the sixth month following the date of the deposit of the notification.

 ### Article 16

-#####

-*   (1) Each Contracting State shall at the time of signature, ratification, acceptance, approval or accession, declare that claims for the restitution, or requests for the return, of cultural objects brought by a State under [Article 8][130] may be submitted to it under one or more of the following procedures:
+*   (1) Each Contracting State shall at the time of signature, ratification, acceptance, approval or accession, declare that claims for the restitution, or requests for the return, of cultural objects brought by a State under Article 8 may be submitted to it under one or more of the following procedures:

     *   (a) directly to the courts or other competent authorities of the declaring State;